awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 To run an SQL statement, use the `aws redshift-data execute-statement` AWS CLI command\.

-The following AWS CLI command runs an SQL statement and returns an identifier to fetch the results\.
+The following AWS CLI command runs an SQL statement against a cluster and returns an identifier to fetch the results\.
 This example uses the AWS Secrets Manager authentication method\.

 ```
 aws redshift-data execute-statement